imrankhankgm/note-taking-app/README.md

 ### License

 This project is licensed under the MIT License.
 See the LICENSE file for details.
-Acknowledgements

-For more information, visit our GitHub repository.
+For more information, visit our GitHub repository [note-taking-app](https://github.com/imrankhankgm/note-taking-app/).